xuri/excelize-doc/en/variables.md

     // ErrStreamSetColWidth defined the error message on set column width in
     // stream writing mode.
     ErrStreamSetColWidth = errors.New("must call the SetColWidth function before the SetRow function")
+    // ErrStreamSetPanes defined the error message on set panes in stream
+    // writing mode.
+    ErrStreamSetPanes = errors.New("must call the SetPanes function before the SetRow function")
     // ErrColumnNumber defined the error message on receive an invalid column
     // number.
     ErrColumnNumber = fmt.Errorf(`the column number must be greater than or equal to %d and less than or equal to %d`, MinColumns, MaxColumns)